mahouboy23/IB-notes/web app.md

 - **Functionality:**
     - Input fields for username and password.
     - Validation and authentication through API calls to the backend.
-    - Redirect to the Dashboard upon successful login.
+    - Redirect to the Dashboard upon successful login (Teacher Interface, Student Interface, Coordinator Dashboard).
 - **Structure:**
     - Form component for login fields.
     - Error handling for invalid credentials.